mydeveloperplanet/MyAICodingPlanet/generate-feature/README.md

 This time, the functionality is working as expected.

-A new menu item is added
+A new menu item is added.
 ![Find Pets](sources/spring-petclinic-find-pets-menu.png)

-Find all pets
+You can find all pets, which results in a paginated list of pets.
 ![Find All Pets](sources/spring-petclinic-find-all-pets.png)

-Find one specific pet
+You can find a single pet which returns the item in the list because there is no pet detail page.
 ![Find One Specific Pet](sources/spring-petclinic-find-one-pet.png)